-Become the healthiest version of yourself with the best fitness apps
+Enjoy a better and healthier you with the best fitness apps for Android

 Workout Trainer

 While we've all been stuck at home, at-home and bodyweight workouts suddenly became popular.
-Workout Trainer is an excellent app for this situation with thousands of different routines for you to try to keep in and get in shape during the quarantine.
+Workout Trainer is an excellent app for this situation, with thousands of different routines for you to try to keep in and get in shape during the quarantine.

 Each exercise is guided by Workout Trainer's trainers with audio and video walkthroughs.
 It's great for people of all stages in their fitness journey.
 Workout Trainer is free, but there's a pro membership available which unlocks weekly pro-only workouts and heart rate analysis.

-Workout Trainer is a great companion for the quarantine and lockdown.
-It sports a ton of different workouts for everyone, no matter who you are.
-It has a free option or a pro membership.

-Map My Run
+Map My Fitness

-Map My Run does precisely what the name implies: it lets you map your runs.
+Map My Fitness does precisely what the name implies: it lets you map your workouts.
 Pretty cool stuff.
 Oh, you wanted to know more?
-Okay, Map My Run enables you to track your run, get info about your pace, get some audio feedback about your run, offers challenges to compete with others, and suggests routes for your next run.
+OK, Map My Fitness enables you to discover and share different routines that work for your needs, along with being able to keep track of your goals with each workout.

-So Map My Run does a lot for such a simply-named app.
+So Map My Fitness does a lot for such a simply-named app.
 It's been a staple for runners for years, even after the Under Armour acquisition.
 It really is for everyone, newbies and veterans alike.

-Map My Run
+Map My Fitness

 Tracking your route has always been this easy

-Map My Run is a household name for any runner.
+Map My Fitness is a household name for any runner.
 It's been around for quite some time, and even though it got bought out by Under Armour, it's still worth having for its feature set alone.
-As the name implies, it lets your track your runs and your pace, plus a lot more.
+As the name implies, it lets you track your fitness goals, workouts, and much more.

 7 Minute Workout

 This one is even more self-explanatory than Map My Run.
-This is an app that contains quick, short workouts for you to do whenever you fancy it, as long as you have seven minutes.
-You get a video tutorial of each workout beforehand that'll get you started.
+This app contains quick, short workouts for you to do whenever you fancy it, as long as you have seven minutes.
+You get a video tutorial of each activity beforehand that'll get you started.
 There's also Google Fit integration and a new ab workout.

 Getting in a short workout in seven minutes is pretty awesome.
-I'd argue for longer, more intensive workouts if you have the time and can afford it, but for those of you who aren't able to, this is an awesome app.
-It has a lot more features like adjustable circuit and rest times, a workout log, and daily reminder notifications.
+I'd argue for longer, more intensive workouts if you have the time and can afford it, but for those who aren't able to, this is an awesome app.
+It has many more features like adjustable circuit and rest times, a workout log, and daily reminder notifications.

 Zombies, Run!

 Rounding out our list is perhaps the most fun of the bunch.
-Zombies, Run! is an enjoyable way to train, whether for strict running or a 5K.
-It uses a fun story/game element to keep you motivated and interested since some of us find running to be incredibly dull.
+Zombies, Run! is an enjoyable way to train, whether for strict running or for running a 5K.
+It uses a fun story/game element to keep you motivated and interested since some find running incredibly dull.
 You're basically running from zombies, as the name suggests, and it's really the most fun I've ever had running.
 And that's saying something.

-It's here on our list because of its fun factor and that it makes running interesting.
+It's here on our list because of its fun factor and because it makes running interesting.
 Not only that, but it will keep track of your stats, too.
-The app also gives you instructions on when to run, jog, rest, and stretch during each workout.
-Headphones are highly recommended so that you get the most out of the story and coaching.
-The pro version unlocks over 200 more stories, interval training, and a base building game.
+The app also gives you instructions on running, jogging, resting, and stretching during each workout.
+Headphones are highly recommended to get the most out of the story and coaching.
+The pro version unlocks over 200 more stories, interval training, and a base-building game.